makeabilitylab/physcomp/arduino/potentiometers.md

 A [potentiometer](https://en.wikipedia.org/wiki/Potentiometer) (or pot) is a three-terminal resistor with a sliding or rotating contact that can be used to dynamically vary resistance.

-![Animation showing how a potentiometer works](/assets/movies/Potentiometer_Overview_Animation_TrimmedAndCropped.gif)
+![Animation showing how a potentiometer works](/assets/movies/Potentiometer_Overview_Animation_TrimmedAndCropped.gif) Animation shows how the wiper can be used to vary resistance.
+The figure on the right is the formal electrical symbol.

 Potentiometers are truly ubiquitous electronic components found in everything from volume controls to analog joysticks.